POKER HAND RANKINGS

-Ans : 5 cards of the same suit is called the “flush” which is ranked higher than the “straight” that is 5 cards in a sequence.
+Ans: 5 cards of the same suit are called the “flush” which is ranked higher than the “straight” which is 5 cards in a sequence.
 This is one of the most common confusion that rises among the new players.

-Qn : What if two players in the table form the same pair of combination?
+Qn: What if two players in the table form the same pair of combinations?

 For example: let us take two players A and B, say player A has two hole cards of 9♥, 10♠ and player B has hole cards of 4♠, 5♦ while the cards on the community cards are 5♥, 6♣, 7♦, 8♠, 9♦.
 In this case, player A (6♣, 7♦, 8♠, 9♥, 10♠) wins over player B (4♠, 5♦, 6♣, 7♦, 8♠) because player A has higher cards when compared to player B.

-Ans : Texas Hold’em is a game of high cards hence the higher cards are always considered for the win.
-So the player with higher card wins the pot in such scenarios.
+Ans: Texas Hold’em is a game of high cards hence the higher cards are always considered for the win.
+So the player with the higher card wins the pot in such scenarios.

 For example: say, player A has two hole cards of K♥, K♣ and player B has hole cards of K♠, 10♦ while the cards on the community cards are K♦, 2♣, 10♥, 8, 10♣.
 In such scenarios, the player A with a card combination of (K♥, K♣, K♦, 10♥, 10♣) wins over the player B with a card combination of (k♠, k♦, 10♦, 10♥, 10♣) because the player A has the highest-ranking hole cards.

 Qn: What happens if nobody forms any combination of cards?